leopoldthebault/GitHubPage/about.md

 permalink: /about/
 ---

-### Hola!
+## Hola!

-I'm Leopold, and am a rising senior in [Electrical & Mechanical Engineering](https://www.ed.ac.uk/studying/undergraduate/degrees/index.php?action=programme&code=HHH6) at the University of Edinburgh—pronounced ˈɛdɪnbərə, in case you're wondering!
+I'm Leopold, and am a rising senior in [Electrical & Mechanical Engineering](https://www.ed.ac.uk/studying/undergraduate/degrees/index.php?action=programme&code=HHH6) at the University of Edinburgh—pronounced ˈɛdɪnbərə, in case you were wondering!
-I've just come back from a formative and memorable year studying abroad at **[Caltech]**(https://www.caltech.edu/)
+I've just come back from an unforgettable and formative year studying abroad, and am now working at new skills I want to learn over summer.

+## Where I'm at

+## Where I come from

 ### More Information